 Been so busy, am finally getting around to posting about the January Quail meeting.

 The electronics bin at the Safeway was removed because people would get all the valuables (memory and motherboards are gold plated) and the city ended up having to haul what was left to the dump.
-However, they still have an electronics bin at their location on Andy Divine.
+However, they still have an electronics bin at their location on Andy Devine.

 I asked about a public recycling area for furniture, appliances and all kinds of stuff that can be reused as I’ve seen this work so well in Fairbanks.
 They said that the city counsel looked into it and apparently many other cities are offering similar recycling programs, but Kingman blames INSURANCE issues for not starting a public recycling program.
 Of course that’s BS.
 They have roads, parks, the pool, why couldn’t they get insurance for recycling?

 They had all kinds of interesting info, but I should have posted right away and now I forgot.

 The Meadview Quail want to organize Bunko (Bunco) gaming to raise funds.